convergephp/converge/README.md

-## ConvergePHP – Laravel-Native Documentation Framework
+## ConvergePHP: Laravel-Native Documentation Framework

 Converge, is a modular Laravel documentation system designed to dynamically generate, organize, and present documentation, API references, and related content based on a structured hierarchy of versions, clusters, groups, and files.
 It offers developers a streamlined way to build customizable documentation websites that reflect their project's structure directly from the filesystem.